mojombo/proxymachine/README.md

 backend connections are hooked up to form a transparent proxy.
 This bidirectional proxy continues to exist until either the client or backend close the connection.

+ProxyMachine was developed for GitHub's federated architecture and is successfully used in production to proxy millions of requests every day.
+The performance and memory profile have both proven to be excellent.

 Installation